mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 save (and continue).
 After implementing this feature it was remarkable how much this improved the user-experience, in my opinion at least.

+You should also look to see what other apps are doing and follow suite.
+Remember the principal of least surprise.
+If you think your users will expect a particular shortcut to work because they've used it elsewhere, then you should make sure that it works in your app as well.

-With that being said, there are some common shortcuts supported by many web apps that you should consider supporting.
+Here are some common shortcuts supported by many web apps that you should consider supporting as well.

 * `Ctrl` + `Enter` to submit a form from a WYSIWYG editor or any field that has another use for the `Enter` key (taking the place of just Enter).
+Or, if the
 * `Escape` to close dialogs or pop-ups when possible.
 * Forward-slash (`/`) to go to a global search or filter box.
 * Question mark (`?`) to open a dialog that shows the keyboard shortcuts that